 - Extensive use of projected material

 - Attendance and interaction encouraged

 - Feedback also welcome

 - Reading book is optional (course is self-contain, book is more theoretical)

 - Not a programming course!

 - Start the practical early

-- Help should be sought on Ed in the first instance is no email! is (unless for personal matter)
+- Help should be sought on Ed in the first instance

+no email!
+(2) (unless for personal matter)